 Our interior formatting services ensure that your text reads well across different devices.
 You can even include images or play with more sophisticated layouts.

 Get readers excited from first sight with Palmetto’s cover design services.
-Work with our artists, all of whom are well-informed about the conventions relevant to your genre.
-We know what works and what doesn’t in the competitive non-fiction marketplace.
+Work with our artists, who are well-informed about the conventions relevant to your genre.
+We know what works and what doesn’t in the competitive nonfiction marketplace.

 Palmetto marketing services can handle everything from the press release — and its distribution — to your author’s website and promotional materials.
 We make sure that the people most likely to respond to your work have the opportunity to add you to their list of favorite authors.